sass/sass/proposal/color-4-new-spaces.md

 * `oklab`:
   * `lightness`:
-    * gamut: un-bounded, scalable
+    * gamut: un-bounded
     * number: `[0,1]`

       > Percentages `[0%,100%]` map to the `[0,1]` range.

   * `a`, `b`:
-    * gamut: un-bounded, scalable
+    * gamut: un-bounded
     * number: `[-0.4,0.4]`

       > Percentages `[-100%,100%]` map to the `[-0.4,0.4]` range.

 * `oklch`:
   * `lightness`:
-    * gamut: un-bounded, scalable
+    * gamut: un-bounded
     * number: `[0,1]`

       > Percentages `[0%,100%]` map to the `[0,1]` range.

   * `chroma`:
-    * gamut: un-bounded, scalable
+    * gamut: un-bounded
     * number: `[0,0.4]`

       > Percentages `[0%,100%]` map to the `[0,0.4]` range.